iozsaygi/welog/Documents/WelogAPI.md

     {
         private void Start()
         {
-            // Use the available Log Type with "0" index and print given message.
-            WelogAPI.Log(0, "Initializing the Player!");
+            // Use the available Log Type with "0" index and print given message WelogAPI.Log(0, "Initializing the Player!");
         }